A comparison theorem for semi-abelian schemes over a smooth curve: Introduction

-\ref{sectscfdc}. \emph{Twisted syntomic complexes for Dieudonn\'e crystals}.
-In this chapter we define functors The first (resp. second) one is defined when $X\in \cal B_0$ (resp. $(X^\s,h)\in \cal B_0^\s$) ie. is a diagram of separated schemes (resp. a diagram of separated log-schemes and logarithmic divisors) whose type $\Delta$ satisfies a certain finiteness condition (namely, $\delta/\Delta$ must be finite for each $\delta$) and whose vertices $X_\delta$ (resp. $X^\s_\delta$) have local $p$-bases over $\Fp$, see \ref{defB0}.
-The target of these functors is the (derived) category of $(1,\phi)$-modules, defined and briefly studied in \ref{tco1pm}.
-The functors (\ref{introSsyn}), (\ref{introSet}) are respectively obtained from (\ref{introSonephisyn}), (\ref{introSonephiet}) by forming the mapping fiber of $1-\phi$ (see \ref{1phimod} \ref{1phimodiv}).
-Aside from the definitions themselves the main purpose of this chapter is to establish a canonical isomorphism in the case $X^\s=X$ (trivial log structure).
+In this chapter we define functors The first (resp. second) one is defined when $X$ is in $\cal B_0$, the category of locally embeddable diagrams of separated schemes whose vertices have local finite $p$-bases over $\Fp$ (resp. when $(X^\s,h)$ is in $\smash{\cal B_0^\s}$, the category of locally embeddable diagrams of separated log-schemes whose vertices have local $p$-bases over $\Fp$, together with an effective log divisor), see Def. \ref{defB0} \ref{defB0i}.
+The target of these functors is the (derived) category of $(1,\varphi)$-modules, defined and briefly studied in Sect. \ref{tco1pm}.
+The functors (\ref{introSsyn}) and (\ref{introSet}) are respectively obtained from (\ref{introSonephisyn}) and (\ref{introSonephiet}) by forming the mapping fiber of $1-\varphi$ (see Lem. \ref{1phimod} \ref{1phimodiv}).
+Aside from the definitions themselves, the main purpose of this chapter is to establish a canonical isomorphism in the case $X^\s=X$ (trivial log structure).
 Here $\epsilon:X_{syn}\to X_{et}$ denotes the canonical morphism.
 This task requires several intermediate variants of the syntomic complex on the small \'etale and syntomic sites. \petit